Fort Myers Car Accident Lawyer Holding Drivers Liable for Injuries Related to Texting and Driving Crashes

 Proving Texting While Driving

 Texting while driving can be just as dangerous as drinking and driving, but it may be easier for a savvy driver to conceal.
-Our law firm conducts an extensive investigation into whether the driver was texting at the time of the crash.
+Our car accident law firm conducts an extensive investigation into whether the driver was texting at the time of the crash.
 Some steps we might take include:

 - Subpoenaing phone call, texting and data transfer records